MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 - The [**unified labeling client**](#aip-unified-labeling-client)
 - An on-premises [**scanner**](#aip-on-premises-scanner)
 - The [**SDK**](#microsoft-information-protection-sdk)

+AIP also provides the encryption service, [Azure Rights Management](information-protection/what-is-azure-rms.md), that's used by Microsoft Purview Information Protection.

 For a comprehensive list of capabilities from Microsoft Purview Information Protection, see [Protect your sensitive data with Microsoft Purview](/microsoft-365/compliance/information-protection).